What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 Your income as a copywriter can vary, depending on how you approach your copywriting career.

-This chapter will detail common copywriter salaries, as well as how to set and maximize your fees as a freelancer.
+This section will detail common copywriter salaries, as well as how to set and maximize your fees as a freelancer.

 It will also cover the areas of copywriting that tend to pay the most.